reinhart1010/nix/docs/en/common/flutter.md

 - Run Flutter on all started emulators and connected devices:

 `flutter run -d all`

-- Download all packages specified in `pubspec.yaml`:

-`flutter pub get`

 - Run tests in a terminal from the root of the project: